jackyzha0/quartz/content/notes/18-internal-routing.md

 - Reflects hierarchical nature of a network 192.168.1.32/28 + 0010 0000 192.168.1.48/28 = 0011 0000 192.168.1.32/27 .001 we own everything in 192.168.1.32/27

 Route Summarisation
+- Advantages
-- Advantages –Shrink the routing table
+	- Shrink the routing table
 	- Improve router operation
 	- Reduce route updates
 - Disadvantage
 	- If a subnet of the summarized network is down, the other routers keep sending data to the router that advertises the summarized network.

 Virtual LANs
-- A local area network configured by software, not by physical wiring –Virtually connecting devices in different physical LANs
+- A local area network configured by software, not by physical wiring
+	- Virtually connecting devices in different physical LANs
+- IEEE802.1Q
-- IEEE802.1Q –The protocol most commonly used today to configure VLANs
+	- The protocol most commonly used today to configure VLANs

 Broadcast Domains
 ![](https://i.imgur.com/XWxL9gt.png)